 - Single-leg Revolved Belly Pose – the complex spiral line (SL) connects many parts of the body including the trunk, hips, legs, and spine.
 The single-leg revolved belly pose provides a deep spinal twist while lengthening the leg.

-Our fascia provide a connectivity mechanism for our entire body to function as one unit.
-Cody offers two great fascial conditioning and stretching plans from coach Dylan Werner.
+Our fascia provides a connectivity mechanism for our entire body to function as one unit.
+Now that we’ve answered “What is fascia?” you can continue your fascial conditioning and stretching practice with coach Dylan Werner.
 Check out Elasticity – fascial conditioning and Plasticity – fascial stretching.